locnnil/workshop/docs/tutorial/index.rst

-This doesn't affect the files in the project directory, including the workshop definition, and any other content that was stored outside the workshop, e.g. via the :ref:`content interface <exp_content_interface>`.
+This doesn't affect the files in the project directory, including the workshop definition, or any other content that was stored outside the workshop, e.g. via the :ref:`content interface <exp_content_interface>`.

 .. important::

-   Don't delete the project directory without removing the workshop first.
+   Don't delete the project directory without first removing the workshop.

-That was the last step of the tutorial;
+This was the last step in the tutorial;
-you are now familiar with the essential operations |project_markup| provides and have had your first taste of what it can accomplish for you.
+you are now familiar with the essential operations provided by |project_markup|
+and have had your first taste of what it can do for you.